 |Nutritional Guidelines (per serving)|

-These barbecue chicken meatballs are made with ground boneless chicken thighs.
+These barbecue chicken meatballs are moist and juicy because they're made with chicken thighs.
 The chicken thighs keep the meatballs juicy.
-To make them a little lighter, use a combination of half chicken thighs and half chicken breasts.
+If you're watching fat intake, feel free to make them with equal amounts of chicken breasts and thighs.

-I used the grinder attachment on my stand mixer, but you could also use a freestanding meat grinder or food processor to grind the chicken with the spices and onion.
-Or buy ground chicken and mix it with the spices.
+If you grind the chicken yourself you can be sure of the content and fat ratio.
+We used the grinder attachment on our stand mixer, but you could also use a freestanding meat grinder or food processor to grind the chicken with the spices and onion.
+Or buy good quality ground chicken and mix it with the spices.

-The chicken meatballs make a tasty appetizer.
-Serve them hot from a slow cooker or chafing dish.
-Or serve them as an entree with rice.
+The chicken meatballs make a tasty appetizer or entrée.
+As an appetizer, serve them hot from a slow cooker or chafing dish.
+Or serve them over rice or Asian noodles for a tasty meal.

 - 1 pound chicken thighs (boneless, without skin, or use purchased ground chicken)